Market Pulse: Reward-free risks

 Special to the Tribune

-It is hard to make a case for Treasurys.
+Treasuries are more favorably priced now but I’m still not interested.
 Why?
-The 10-year Treasury yields 1.52%, yet inflation over the next decade will surely average more.
+Inflation over the next decade will almost surely average more than the Treasuries yield.
 And you have to pay taxes on the interest as well if they are owned outside of an IRA.
 Those buying a 10-year Treasury today may incur a real (after inflation) loss.
 That makes no sense.

-It’s even harder to make a case for a Treasury fund or ETF, because unlike an individual bond, where a holder knows what to count on at maturity, a fund never matures.
+It is even harder to make a case for a Treasury fund or ETF, because unlike an individual bond, where a holder knows what to count on at maturity, a fund never matures.
 As individual issues mature the fund manager replaces them with newer ones.
 That means as interest rates rise, the price of a fund can fall and fall (bond prices move inversely with interest rates), more than offsetting the small interest payments.
-We’ve seen that many times.
+This year is Exhibit A.

-Many other fixed-income funds are vulnerable to rising rates.
-The iShares Investment Grade Corporate Bond ETF (LQD) has lost 6% this year.
+Many other fixed-income funds suffered as rates rose.
+The iShares Investment Grade Corporate Bond ETF (LQD) has lost 14% this year, which is worse than the S&P 500’s return.
 But junk bond funds are tied more to the strength of the economy than they are to rising interest rates.
-That’s why SPDR High Yield Bond ETF (JNK) hasn’t dropped this year.
+The economy is strong now, but many economists are saying the “R” word.
+SPDR High Yield Bond ETF (JNK) is down 9% this year.
 Since interest rates are rising, I prefer a high-yield fund with shorter maturities.
 My favorite is SPDR Short Term High Yield ETF (SJNK).

 David Vomund is an Incline Village-based Independent Investment Advisor.
 Information is found at http://www.VomundInvestments.com or by calling 775-832-8555.
 Clients hold the positions mentioned in this article.
 Past performance does not guarantee future results.
 Consult your financial advisor before purchasing any security.